oscarbreiner/oscarbreiner/README.md

-# 👋 Hi, I'm Oscar Breiner
+# Machine Learning Engineer Reporting for Duty

 I'm a Master's student in Computer Science & Machine Learning at [Technische Universität München (TUM)](https://www.tum.de/), based in Munich.
 I work at the intersection of robotics, autonomous driving, and scientific machine learning.